-Many people contact us searching for ways to pay for Assistive Technology.
-This document is designed to help Maine people with disabilities try to find financial resources to pay for assistive technology.
-There are three basic sources:
+Searching for ways to pay for Assistive Technology (AT)?
+This page is designed to help Maine people with disabilities and their families find the financial resources to pay for AT.

 - organizations offering funding, services or equipment for loan